muon-spectroscopy-computational-project/muon-spectroscopy-computational-project.github.io/tutorial-folder/AIRSS.md

 The clusters with the largest number of muons are likely to be representing a muon stopping site in that host material.

+### Example of application of the AIRSS method

+#### Crystalline Silicon

+The muonium stopping sites in crystalline Si are among the oldest experimentally known stopping sites.
+The stopping sites are the isotropic, tetragonal Mu<sub>T</sub> site, which is placed at the centre of a terahedron formed by four Si atoms, and the anisitropic, bond-centred Mu<sub>BC</sub> site, which is placed in one of the covalent bonds linking two Si atoms.

+The muon is located at ≈1.3 Å from its closest oxygen atom in this planar region.
+A detailed description of the input and output files, resulting from the application of the UEP method to Fe<sub>3</sub>O<sub>4</sub>, is in this [document](supplement.pdf).